abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 However, when the Buddha refers to Sangha outside of the conventional level, he’s again pointing to qualities of the heart.
-In our morning chant, when we recollect Sangha, we say: “*Supaṭipanno bhagavato sāvakasaṅgho,*” the Sangha of the Blessed One’s disciples are those who practice well, “*ujupaṭipanno,*” practice directly, “*ñāyapaṭipanno,*” practice for the overcoming of suffering, for understanding and knowledge, “*sāmīcipaṭipanno,*” practice appropriately, with integrity.
+In our morning chant, when we recollect Sangha, we say: *Supaṭipanno bhagavato sāvakasaṅgho*, the Sangha of the Blessed One’s disciples are those who practice well, *ujupaṭipanno*, practice directly, *ñāyapaṭipanno*, practice for the overcoming of suffering, for understanding and knowledge, *sāmīcipaṭipanno*, practice appropriately, with integrity.
 These are also the qualities of those who have entered into the fruition of the path: stream enterers, once returners, non-returners, and arahants.